WEC-Sim/WEC-Sim/_sources/getting_started.txt

 Step 2: Add WEC-Sim Library to Simulink
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Open the Simulink Library Browser by typing ``simulink`` in the MATLAB Command Window.
 Once the Simulink Library Browser opens, `Refresh the Simulink Library <http://www.mathworks.com/help/simulink/gui/use-the-library-browser.html?searchHighlight=simulink%20Refresh%20the%20Library%20Browser>`_.
-The WEC-Sim Library of Body Elements, Constraints, Frames and PTOs should now be visible, as shown in the figure below.
+The WEC-Sim Library of Body Elements, Constraints, Frames and PTOs should now be visible, as shown in the  :ref:`wecSimLibary` figure below.
 The WEC-Sim library should now be accessible every time Simulink is opened.
 For more information on using and modifying library blocks refer to the `Simulink Documentation <http://www.mathworks.com/help/simulink/>`_.

 .. _wecSimLibary:

 .. figure:: _static/wecSimLibary.png
+    :align: center

+    ..

-WEC-Sim Simulink Library
+    *WEC-Sim Simulink Library*

 Running WEC-Sim
 -----------------------------